 - Discuss precautionary measures for dietary and recreational activities.

 Consult times are dependent upon the type and length of travel you will be completing.
 Consults range from 20 minutes to one hour.
 Please call SHS to make an appointment as soon as you know that you will be traveling abroad.
 Travel consults are first come, first serve.
 Please be on time and bring any documentation relating your health or immunization history.

 Your student account will be billed for the travel consult, vaccinations and medications provided.

 Pre Travel training

 All students are required to complete a pre travel health and safety course.
-Please contact Global and Experiential Learning (GEL) office for details regarding this requirement.
+Please contact the Global Programs and Studies (GPS) office for details regarding this requirement.

 There may be times when you are traveling internationally that you need some extra help or advice.
 Wheaton College is a member of a travel assistance program that provides answers to those questions.
 International SOS (www.internationalsos.com) is a program that gives up to date pre travel advice and also guidance for such situations as: I’ve lost my passport and need assistance, I am very sick and need to find a doctor, I don’t speak the language and need help.

 For every student that is traveling with a Wheaton College program, they will be given a iSOS membership card during their individual travel consult at Student Health Services/International Travel Clinic.
 This card contains the Wheaton College membership number and also the contact information for one of their 4 contact sites.
 Students can call night or day to obtain advice.
 There is no extra charge for these calls.
 If a student needs extra assistance, they may be charged a service feel.